 After leaving the Teatro Massimo and walking to Palermo Cathedral, we stumbled -without realizing- the Mercato di Capo.
 This one, unlike Vucciria, impressed us and left open-mouthed: Streets after endless streets full of all kinds of posts.
 From furniture, chairs, art and antiques, to innumerable and varied stalls of food per portare vía that made your mouth water.

 Cries about prices and products, people, chaos, smells here we found the palermitani market that we had read and what we were looking for.

 We had no setback.
-However it is necessary to mention that as in all places where there are agglomerations one has to be careful with rogues and pickpockets.
+However, it is necessary to mention that as in all places where there are agglomerations, we have to be careful with pickpockets.
 It is important to have our cell phone, wallet or camera well controlled.

 CATTEDRALE DI PALERMO

 After Capo, we descend again southwards looking for the cathedral at the intersection with the busy Via Vittorio Emanuelle.